spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/index.md

 {% include toc %}

-Pipeline Templates are a way to standardize and distribute reusable Pipelines across your team or among multiple teams.
+Pipeline Templates help you standardize and distribute reusable Pipelines across your team or among multiple teams.

-You can share these templates within a single application, across different applications, or even across different deployments of Spinnaker itself.
+You can share these templates with your teams within a single application, across different applications, or even across different deployments of Spinnaker itself.

 > **Note**: You can use `spin` CLI to manage pipelines and pipeline templates,
 > but first you need to [install it](/guides/spin/cli/).